Here’s a riddle for you.

 Place it here or place it there.
 Low to the ground or high in the air.
 If you want it off the ground.
 There is nothing like a “___?” for picking it up and putting it down!

-Everyday countless thousands of Australians, across a broad variety of businesses and industries, rely on Forklift Trucks to keep their operations running smoothly and safely at maximum productivity.
+Everyday countless Australians, across a broad variety of businesses and industries, rely on forklift trucks to keep their operations running smoothly and safely at maximum productivity.
 And we’re guessing it’s pretty important to those businesses to know which forklifts they should invest in.
-So here are the top 10 brands in Australia.
+So here are our pick of the top 10 forklift brands in Australia.

-Take your pic of electric, diesel or LPG, and between 3-wheel, 4-wheel, counterbalance and heavy duty.
+Take your pick of electric, diesel or LPG, and between 3-wheel, 4-wheel, counterbalance and heavy duty.
 The range really does have something for all your access needs.

 9. Nissan (UniCarrier)

-From April 2016, Nissan discontinued their branding of forklift and have now shifted to operate under the name UniCarrier.
+From April 2016, Nissan discontinued their branding of forklifts and have now shifted to operate under the name UniCarrier.

 Continuing the production that Nissan started in 1933, UniCarrier sells trucks in 160 nations across the globe and are known for their continuous developments in safety, performance, durability and lessening environmental impact.

 What is more, the Lencrow Materials Handling group have won Machines4U’s Buyers Choice Award three years in a row and openly promise customers that a UniCarrier Truck will maintain “A Lifetime of Trusted Value”.

 Like Toyota, Hyster is also a brand known for receiving multiple Forklift Performance awards world-wide, making them a likely entrant in our list of top 10 Australian forklift brands.